DataStudySquad/MockInterview/README.md

 ## Method
 - 2 people as a group
 - once per week
+- 90 minutes (30 minutes per round, 30 minutes for feedback)
 - mock interview based on subjects above (but not limited)
-- 90 minutes (30 minutes per round, 30 minutes for feedback)
-- 2 easy or 1 easy + medium (for LC)
+- 2 easy or 1 easy + 1 medium (LC)
 - feedback/discussion

 ## Process